aspose-words/Aspose.Words-Documentation/net/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

 ## Rendering to a .NET Graphics Object

-Rendering directly to a **Graphics** object allows you to define your own settings and the state for the **Graphics** object.
+Rendering directly to a **Graphics** object enables you to define your own settings and the state for the **Graphics** object.
 A common scenario involves rendering a shape directly into a **Graphics** object retrieved from a Windows Form or a Bitmap.
 When the **Shape** node is rendered, the settings will affect the shape appearance.
 For example, you can rotate or scale the shape by using the **RotateTransform** or **ScaleTransform** methods for the **Graphics** object.

 The example below shows how to render a shape to a .**NET Graphics** object separately from the document and apply rotation to the rendered image: